jovalen/aci-demos/vk-burst-demo/README.md

 kubectl get node
 ```

-Edit the values.yaml file and replace the '<vkname>' with the ACI connector name in previous step.
+Edit the values.yaml file and replace the `<vkname>` with the ACI connector name got in the previous step.
 ```
 $ vim ./charts/fr-demo/values.yaml
 ```